In a nutshell: M1 Finance is an investment app combining automated investment with customizable stock portfolios to give

 Is M1 Finance Right For You?

-Overall, M1 Finance is an excellent investing platform with very minimal fees.
+M1 is an excellent investing platform with very minimal fees.
+It’s one of our favorite robo-advisors and the company has over $3 billion in assets under management.

-It simplifies the investing process and makes it easy for the passive investor to maintain a healthy, balanced portfolio and personal finances through powerful automation.
+It simplifies the investing process and makes it easy for the passive investor to maintain a healthy, balanced portfolio and personal finance through automated investing.

-The reason M1 is best for a passive investment strategy is that it only has one trading window (9 a.m. central).
-That means trades are only executed during this time.
+That said, M1 is not great for active traders and day traders because there is only one trading window (9 a.m. central).
+M1 Finance allows trades only during that time.

 If you transfer funds into your M1 Finance account after that time (or on the weekends), they won’t be invested until 9 a.m. the next business day.
 If you pay for M1 Plus, you’ll get two trade windows, but that still isn’t nearly enough for an active trader.